 Fish is a staple in her culture, and while she acknowledges Furzeland’s allergy, she doesn’t grasp its severity.
 “I think ethnic differences are sometimes part of the problem,” says Furzeland, who lives in Jasper, Alberta.
 “She thinks that I don’t like fish – not that I’m allergic to it and must avoid it for my health.”

 One Italian-American couple said they struggled with grandparents who offered allergen-laced food to their young kids; but the father found a smart way of presenting the issue – by drawing a parallel between the food allergy and the grandfather’s diabetes.
 The grandmother was already very careful to avoid sugar because it could be harmful, and when the son asked if Papa was “allergic” to sugar, the light bulb went on and the problem was fixed.

-“Some of the problem with communication can be cultural,” agrees Laurie Harada, executive director of Anaphylaxis Canada.
+“Some of the problem with communication can be cultural,” agrees Laurie Harada, executive director of Food Allergy Canada.
 “Relatives who have emigrated from other countries may have never come across food allergies before.”
 Besides cultural differences, there is a generation gap since the fast rise of allergies is a recent phenomenon.